SFDO-Tooling/CumulusCI/docs/metadata_etl.rst

 A primary example use case for Metadata ETL is deployment of Standard Value Sets.
 Standard Value Sets, which define the picklist values available on standard fields like ``Opportunity.StageName``, are not packageable, and as such must be part of an application's unpackaged metadata.
-They're critical to many applications: Business Processes, for example, will fail to deploy if the requisite values are not available.
+They're critical to many applications: A Business Process, for example, will fail to deploy if the Stage values it includes are not available.
 And lastly, they come with a serious danger for deployment into subscriber orgs: deploying Standard Value Sets is an overwrite operation, so all existing values in the target org that aren't part of the deployment are deactivated.
 This means that it's